fieldtrip/website/development/project/opm_helmet_design.md

     cfg.method = '1020';
     cfg.feedback = 'yes';
     elec = ft_electrodeplacement(cfg, headshape);

+{% include image src="/assets/img/tutorial/opm_helmet_design/spherical3.png" width="600" %}

+Note that the head is now rotated about 90 degrees around the z-axis and that it is looking towards the left of the screen, whereas previously we had rotated it so that the x-axis (going through the nose) was pointing towards the right.

 In the next step, we use **[ft_sensorplacement](/reference/ft_sensorplacement)** which reads the STL models for the sensor, the sensor holder, and for a "cutting tool" that will be used to make a hole in the helmet on the location where the sensor holder needs to be glued.
 The ft_sensorplacement will translate the STL objects to each of the selected electrode locations on the head shape, rotate the STL object such that it is perpendicular to the surface, and then move it outward a little bit.